Introduction to Invasive Species (Plants & Animals)

 You can learn more about the Yellowstone wolf reintroduction below — and how the original removal of this native predator led to destruction by an otherwise harmless native species, the elk.

-Most scientists agree that building stable ecosystems as whole is the best strategy going forward.
+Most scientists agree that building stable ecosystems as a whole is the best strategy going forward.
 This is likely to include a combination of reintroducing native species, artificially controlling the populations of some native species, removing invasive species, and allowing some non-native species to fill a nice.

 Others argue that humans have meddled enough and should take more of a hands-off approach going forward.
 Let the species duke it out themselves.